 I feel super fortunate to be able to say that I don’t have to imagine this scenario as it’s very much real-life for me.

 From 2011 to 2017 I was blogging for fun.
-I had a fashion and travel blog that I posted on religiously and promoted excessively on social media, but I never realised that what was once a hobby could turn into a thriving business.
+I had a fashion and travel blog that I posted on religiously and promoted excessively on social media.
+However, I never realised that what was once a hobby could turn into a thriving business.

-Then freelance blogging started to become a thing.
-I learned of its power as a form of digital marketing, along with the many benefits of blogging for business purposes, and I knew that there was an opportunity there.
+Then freelance blogging started to become a thing that was in demand.
+I learned more about the power of blogging as a form of digital marketing and I knew that there was an opportunity there to build a business.

 One of the questions I get asked the most by strangers, readers and – heck – even friends and family members is: what is freelance blogging?
-And how can you become said freelance blogger? *Confused expression*
+And how can you become a successful freelance blogger? *Confused expression*

 If you’re scratching your head wondering the exact same thing, then don’t sweat it – this blog post has got you covered.